 - In The Vampire Diaries a spell is used to possess Alaric with the ancient vampire Klaus.
 Given the level of Klaus' apparent paranoia, this is likely to avoid exposing his real body to danger.

-- Both angels and demons in Supernatural.
+- Both angels and demons.
 Rank-and-file demons can possess just about anyone; angels need people who are "vessels", and a vessel needs to give the angel permission to possess them.
 The most powerful angels, such as Michael (and Lucifer, who's also technically an angel) have one specific person as their designated vessel.
 It's implied that a vessel has some kind of "toughness" beyond that which is possessed by most mortals, as when non-vessels have been seen in encounters with angels, their eyes get burned out.

 - The kid warlock in 'Swap Meat' did this with Sam, although (apparently unexpectedly) this also let Sam walking around wearing him.
 They showed this by having the actors port with the characters, so while mirrors and all other characters and the physical world agreed that Sam's scenes involved a scrawny little asthmatic, magic viewer-vision still saw Jared Padalecki.